 Current Strategy

-Strategy expert Michael Porter suggests that you address three questions in the process of building competitive strategy: “What is the Business Doing now?
-What is Happening in the Environment?
-What Should the Business be Doing?”
+Strategy expert Michael Porter suggests that you address three questions in the process of building competitive strategy: “What is the business doing now?
+What is happening in the environment?
+What Should the Business be doing?”
 In other words, let’s not worry about where we’re going tomorrow until we understand where we are today.
 After all, who would plan a trip without knowing the point of departure?
 That’s why we begin with a discussion of the lines of business followed by a review of the success measures.

 Lines of Business